THE JOHNNY TAYLOR FIVE

 Eric Shoosmith, who was lead guitarist with the band between 1963 and 1965, tells us that the Johnny Taylor 5 was formed in Billingham and played all the usual clubs but, for whatever reason, rarely in Hartlepool.
 Gordon and Eric were in the same year at Henry Smith's School on the Headland (a school they both loathed) and it was during 1957/58 that they took up the guitars.
 Eric played with The Intruders in a residency at the Queen every Saturday until Gordon headhunted him for the JT5 in early 1963.

 The Johnny Taylor Five at the famous Cavern Club in Liverpool sometime in 1964 following a competition win by the band.
-This photograph shows Eric, Henry and Gordon with the poor drummer hidden as always!
+The photographs show Eric, Henry and Gordon with the poor drummer hidden as always!

 You often wonder why the poor drummer always has to sit at the back because he's rarely seen.
 Dave Clark and Peter Jay were always at the front!
 The Cavern again is the venue.